jtkovacs/jtkovacs.github.io/REFS/databases.md

 - **Derived** if its value can be calculated from (an)other attribute(s) (which, per third normal form, it shouldn't be).
 - **Multi-valued** AKA set-valued if, for a single entity, the attribute could/should store multiple values (one-to-many relationship); in this case, the multi-valued attribute should be moved to a new table and linked back to the main entity via the entity's primary key.

-##### Identifiers, determinants, and dependencies
+##### Dependencies and keys

-An attribute may be a **key** or identity value.
-Kinds of keys:

-- Surrogate Key: Artificial (non-intelligent) column added to entity for the sole purpose of performing Primary Key duties (oftentimes an INTEGER)
-- Candidate Key: Column(s) that can uniquely identify rows in an entity
-- Identify primary keys (may be “natural”, i.e. present in the data, or “synthetic/surrogate”, for DB use alone; may be “concatenated/composite”.
-    - INTEGER is most-often the best data type choice
-    - Will not change in value
-    - Will not be null
-    - Narrow field

-Determinant: Attribute(s) whose value determines the value of a second (set of) attribute(s)
+Determinant: Attribute(s) whose value determines the value of a second (set of) attribute(s); you could also say there is a dependency between the two attributes, one of which is a determinant.
+This is a real-world quality that takes several forms:

+- Functional
+- Transitive
+- Multivalued

+Normalization is a process of allocating attributes to different entities to achieve a certain configuration of dependencies.

 __Functional dependency (FD)__, `A→B`: The same A is always linked with the same B, although the reverse is not necessarily true.
 In predicate logic, a FD exists if, for `∀ t,u ∈ R, t.A = u.A ⇒ t.B = u.B`.
 This generalizes to multiple attributes: `A1, A2, …, An → B1, B2, …, Bm.` FDs are used in DB compression and query optimization.

 - trivial FD: `A→B & B⊆A`
 - nontrivial FD: `A→B & B⊈A`
 - completely nontrivial FD: `A→B & A∩B=∅`
 - transitive property: `A→B & B→C ⇒ A→C`
 - the __closure__ of A, {A}\*, is all attributes functionally determined by A
-- __keys__ are attributes whose closure encompasses all attributes in a relation
+- __keys__ AKA identity values are attributes whose closure encompasses all attributes in a relation
+    - Surrogate Key: Artificial (non-intelligent) column added to entity for the sole purpose of performing Primary Key duties (oftentimes an INTEGER)
+    - Candidate Key: Column(s) that can uniquely identify rows in an entity
+    - Identify primary keys (may be “natural”, i.e. present in the data, or “synthetic/surrogate”, for DB use alone; may be “concatenated/composite”.
+        - INTEGER is most-often the best data type choice
+        - Will not change in value
+        - Will not be null
+        - Narrow field
 - `S2`, a set of FDs, follows from `S1` if every relation satisfying `S1` also satisfies `S2`
 - `S2`, set of FDs, is equivalent to `S1` if exactly the same FDs follow from `S1` and `S2`